 So we have our trauma lasagna, only this time it's 50 lasagnas and they are all crammed on to one pan.

 With CPTSD, you don't have just one trauma, you have a recurring trauma, as well as many belief systems and coping mechanisms created to survive the ongoing incidents.
-This treatment is much more complex, involving peeling back all the layers of the trauma and systems around it.
+There are often many soul pieces that have left/been separated and need to be called back in.
+Working through it is much more complex, involving peeling back all the layers of the trauma and systems around it.
 Which layer gets peeled back first is very unique to the individual and where they are at this point in their life.